KaziuuMaSer-1/KaziuuMaSer-s_Dots/README.md

 # Ts is Kaziumasos dotfiles
-This is my dailydirver dots based on DankMaterialShell.
+This is my dailydirver dots based on DankMaterialShell with instalation steps, pack of wallpapers and custom matugen configs.
 ## Dank Material Shell
 1. Install dms with
 ```